MattHodge/matthodge.github.io/_posts/2016-01-25-chatops-on-windows-with-hubot-and-powershell.md

 When writing scripts for your bot, you will have to get your hands a little dirty with CoffeeScript.
 We will be calling PowerShell from inside CoffeeScript, so we only need to know a tiny bit to get by.

 ### Environment Variables
-Hubot and its add-ons / scripts makes heavy use of environment variables to set certain options for the bot.
+Hubot scripts make heavy use of environment variables to set certain options for the bot.

 One example of this is to allow the Hubot to access sites with invalid SSL certificates, you would set an environment variable of `NODE_TLS_REJECT_UNAUTHORIZED`.